lukisi/iota.lib.vala/README.md

 ## Installation

-Generate the configure script with `autoreconf --install`.
+Generate the configure script running `autoreconf --install` from this directory.

-After that, the usual
+After that, make the build in a separate directory.

+For example, after cloning the repository:

 ```
+autoreconf --install
+mkdir builds
+cd builds
-./configure && make && sudo make install
+../configure && make && sudo make install
 ```

-should do the thing.

 See file [INSTALL](INSTALL) for more details.